CortexIntelligentAutomation/docs/content/en/docs/2024.5/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 1. Locate the `Flow Execution Requests.json` file extracted from the downloaded `Grafana.Dashboards.zip`.
 1. Select the file and click *Open*.
 1. Select the folder in Grafana you wish the dashboard to be saved in, e.g. *Cortex*.
-1. Select your [configured Loki data source] Loki data source from the dropdown menu, e.g. *grafanacloud-cortexinnovation-logs*.
+1. Select your [configured Loki data source][] from the dropdown menu, e.g. *grafanacloud-cortexinnovation-logs*.
 1. Click *Import*.
 1. Repeat steps 2 - 10 for the `Platform Health.json` file.